QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/aerodynamic.rst

 - **Added Turbulence km1 [-]**: A tunable parameter in the formula for the weighting factor km
 - **Added Turbulence km2 [-]**: A tunable parameter in the formula for the weighting factor km
 - **Added Turbulence Box**: The windfield that is used to provide the turbulence, should be of unit variance and isotropic turbulence.

+.. admonition:: Info
+   :class: important

+	This section will be expanded in the near future...

 Free Vortex Wake
 ----------------